 Why do I need to clean my air conditioner?

-All of HunterCON’s air conditioning units come with filters that are excellent at blocking dust and possible bacteria.
+All of HunterCON’s air con units come with filters that are excellent at blocking dust and possible bacteria.
 However, without a clean, these filters can become clogged.

 When a filter is clogged, the air conditioner will use more energy than usual to keep the air circulating and maintain its designated temperature.
 This means that your pesky electricity bill could be more costly than it needs to be.